jdbctemplatemapper/jdbctemplatemapper/readme.md

 * updated by:
 For update the matching property value on the model will be set to value returned by implementation of IRecordOperatorResolver
 * version:
 For update the matching property value on the model will be incremented if successful.
 If version is stale, an OptimisticLockingException will be thrown.
+For an insert this value will be set to 1.
 The version property should be of type Integer.

 **Logging:**

-Uses the same logging configurations as JdbcTemplate for logging the SQL.
+Uses the same logging configurations as JdbcTemplate to log the SQL.

  ```
  # log the SQL